Jesewe/cs2-triggerbot/README.md

 ## Features
 - **Automatic Trigger**: Fires your weapon when an enemy is detected under your crosshair.
-- **Configurable Trigger Key**: You can configure the trigger key through the `config.ini` file.
-By default, the side mouse button (MOUSE 5) is used.
+- **Configurable Trigger Key**: You can configure the trigger key through the `config.json` file.
 - **Offsets and Client Data**: Fetches the latest offsets and client data automatically from remote sources.
 - **Logging**: Detailed logs are saved in `%LOCALAPPDATA%\Requests\ItsJesewe\crashes\tb_logs.log`.
 - **Update Checker**: Automatically checks for updates from the GitHub repository.

 ## Installation

+You can either install the triggerbot by cloning the repository or by downloading a pre-built executable file from the releases.

+### Option 1: Clone the Repository

 1. **Clone the Repository:**
    ```bash
    git clone https://github.com/Jesewe/cs2-triggerbot.git